Pyrrha-Foundation/pyrrha-coin/doc/build-unix-rpm.md

 ## Dependencies for the GUI: CentOS & RHEL

-If you want to build Nexa-Qt, make sure that the required packages for Qt development are installed.
+If you want to build Pyrrha-Qt, make sure that the required packages for Qt development are installed.
 Qt 5.3 or higher is necessary to build the GUI (QT 4 is not supported).
 To build without GUI pass `--without-gui`.